-For the Castle Rock Water Utilities, the strategic planning process is continuous and ongoing.
+For Castle Rock Water, the strategic planning process is continuous and ongoing.
 This is part of the core culture of the team and will allow us to refine strategies going forward making sure everyone stays focused on the goals and objectives that will help us achieve and continue to achieve our Vision and Mission.
-Six primary strategies were developed by the team in response to the biggest issues deemed to be currently facing the department.
+Six primary strategies were developed by the team in response to the biggest issues currently facing the department.

 The selected strategies encompass aspects from the Ten Attributes of Effectively Managed Water Sector Utilities that have come from American Water Works Association initiatives.
-The attributes identified in this Thinks to large the second of the second of
+The attributes identified in this Initiative are called the Effective Utility Management (EUM) initiative and served as guiding tools for the department over the last several years.